 Owner Bob Kingsley spent five years building this solar-powered, timber-and-stone hut atop Ophir Pass.
 Accessible by a 3.5-mile skin or snowshoe from Highway 550, 5 miles north of Silverton, Opus provides mellow powder skiing out the back door and easy access to Paradise Basin.
 Winter weekends book out months in advance.

 Thelma Hut, Red Mountain Pass

-Opus Hut’s year-old, off-the-grid sister lodge is accessible by a 15-minute hike in or skin-up from Highway 550 just south of Red Mountain Pass.
+Opus Hut’s off-the-grid sister lodge is accessible by a 15-minute hike in or skin-up from Highway 550 just south of Red Mountain Pass.
 Amenities including a flush toilet, shower, radiant floor heating, and a dry sauna feel like luxuries in the backcountry.

 It’s a stretch to call Silverton a resort.
 There’s no base village.
 Restrooms are port-a-potties.
 And March and April are the only months you can ski unguided.
 Perhaps that’s why the average annual snowfall—more than 400 inches—exceeds the daily visitors.
 This is advanced and expert-only riding; no groomers.
 Another draw for powderhounds: Silverton is the only heli-operator in the continental U.S. that offers single drops.

 This landmark building on Main Street has been reimagined as a 16-room boutique hotel.
 Fewer than 6 miles from Silverton Mountain, the Wyman provides a midcentury-modern alternative to the area’s ubiquitous ski lodges and Wild West–inspired stays.

 This homey cafe has heated toilets and fresh-from-the-oven cookies.
 Locals head here to fuel up on breakfast burritos and almond milk lattes before a day on the slopes.

 Ouray Hot Springs